yalcinos/Covid19-React/README.md

 # ReactJS - Covid Tracker
-> Show latest covid data as a graphical way as well as numerical way.
+> Show the latest COVID data as a graphical way as well as a numerical way.